VIVA (VIVA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 VIVA Historical Price

-According to the latest data gathered on VIVA live price page, the current price of VIVA is 0.005144USD.
+According to the latest data gathered on VIVA live price page, the current price of VIVA is 0.004522USD.
 The circulating supply of VIVA(VIVA) is

 In the past 24 hours, VIVA has shown a price movement of